-If you’ve suffered from a heart attack, your doctor may give you metoprolol tartrate.
-This drug can prevent another heart attack from happening.
-However, you should be careful not to confuse it with metoprolol succinate.
-While the two drugs share the same first word and both treat heart-related issues, metoprolol succinate does not prevent or treat a heart attack in people who’ve already had a heart attack.
-Learn more about the similarities and differences of these two drugs.
+While the two drugs share the same first word and both treat heart-related issues, metoprolol succinate doesn’t prevent or treat a heart attack in people who’ve already had a heart attack.
+Learn more about the similarities and differences between these two drugs.

-Metoprolol tartrate and metoprolol succinate contain the same active medication – metoprolol.
-However, they contain different salt forms that are approved by the U.S. Food and Drug Administration (FDA) for different conditions.
-They both belong to a class of drugs called beta-blockers.
-These drugs work by relaxing your blood vessels and slowing down your heart rate.
+Metoprolol tartrate and metoprolol succinate contain the same active medication: metoprolol.
+However, they contain different salt forms.
+These salt forms, tartrate and succinate, are approved by the U.S. Food and Drug Administration (FDA) for different conditions.
+Both medications belong to a class of drugs called beta-blockers, which work by relaxing your blood vessels and slowing down your heart rate.

-Comparatively, metoprolol succinate is also used to treat high blood pressure and chest pain related to heart disease.
+Like metoprolol tartrate, metoprolol succinate is used to treat high blood pressure and chest pain related to heart disease.
 It’s also used to treat heart failure.
-However, metoprolol succinate should not be used to prevent heart attacks.
+However, metoprolol succinate shouldn’t be used to prevent heart attacks.

-Although they both treat high blood pressure and chest pain, these drugs are not interchangeable.
-They are dosed differently.
+Although they both treat high blood pressure and chest pain, these drugs aren’t interchangeable.
+They’re dosed differently.

 Metoprolol succinate comes as an extended-release oral tablet.
-Extended release means the drug releases into your body slowly.
+When a drug is extended release, it means it releases into your body slowly.
 You usually take it once per day.

 Metoprolol tartrate is available as an immediate-release oral tablet.
-It does not stay in your body as long as metoprolol succinate does, so you must take it multiple times per day.
+It doesn’t stay in your body as long as metoprolol succinate does, so you must take it multiple times per day.
 This drug also comes as a solution for injection that’s used to treat unstable angina and arrhythmia.
-A healthcare provider gives you this injection.
-You don’t give it to yourself.
+A healthcare provider gives you this injection, you don’t give it to yourself.